ritiktyagiai/LangChain/README.md

 ## 🌟 Acknowledgments

-This learning repository is built to help developers master LangChain and LLM development.
+This learning repository is built to help me to master LangChain and LLM development.
 Special thanks to the LangChain community for excellent documentation and tools.

 ---